psalvaggio/multaptelescope/README.md

-# multaptelescope
+# Multi-aperture Telescope Simulation

-Multi-aperture Telescope Simulation
+A C++ library that models image quality of sparse/segmented aperture telescopes.

-This model is used to simulate the performance of imaging systems with non-conventional aperture functions, such as sparse aperture systems.
-This is done using optical transfer functions calculated through the autocorrelation of the aberated pupil function of the system.
+Has support for complex pupil function and image restoration with various levels of knowledge of the wavefront error.